VirajDeshwal/YOLOv5/README.md

 - 3. Yolov5 - large
 - 4. Yolov5 - xlarge

 **IN THIS REPOSITORY I HAVE MAINLY FOCUSED ON YOLOv5-XLarge.
-Feel Free to experiment by chanding the config file.**
+Feel Free to experiment by changing the config file.**

 **Usage**
 - Install the dependencies